arifakkermans/aws-cdk-serverless-api-rust/README.md

 ## Deployment

-To deploy the example to AWS Lambda, you need to install the AWS CDK.
+To deploy the example to AWS, you need to install the AWS CDK.
 You can install it with:
 - `npm install -g aws-cdk`.

 After that, you can deploy the example with `cdk deploy`.
 This will deploy the Lambdas and create an API Gateway endpoint for you.
 The url for the API Gateway endpoint is on the output of the `cdk deploy` command.